TCC-SocialNetwork/social_framework/README.md

 # Getting started

 > The SocialFramework is based on Devise, which is a flexible authentication solution for Rails.
 For a full documentation to Devise see: https://github.com/plataformatec/devise.
-The User class already is implemented in SocialFramework and some changes have been applied, like adding username attribute and the behaviors to relationships betweens users.
+The User class already is implemented in SocialFramework and some changes have been applied, like adding username attribute and the behaviors to relationships between users.
 The controllers and views of the Devise also has been changed to add new features.

 > Initially, some files should be added to app.
-These files represent the settings to SocialFramework and Devise with initializers, the i18n file to Devise, the routes and the views registrations and sessions to create and authenticate users.
+These files represent the settings to SocialFramework and Devise as initializers, the i18n file to Devise, the routes and the views registrations and sessions to create and authenticate users.
 To this you should execute:

 ```console